Foul Smelling

 Lactose intolerance:

-Lactose is a type of sugar that can be found in milk and other dairy products.
+Lactose is a type of sugar found in milk and other dairy products.
 The human body breaks down lactose, and an enzyme called lactase digests it.

 A person with lactose intolerance does not make enough lactase to digest lactose.